As an Amazon Associate I earn from qualifying purchases.

 You would be surprised at how much food you can grow on a tiny lot!
 Check out this video on the famous Dervaes family in Pasadena CA at their city homestead they call The Urban Homestead and be inspired!
 They grow 6,000 of pounds of food on their 1/10th acre lot each year!
 Go subscribe to the Urban Gardener to be inspired!

-Which Vegetables Give the Most Bang for Their Buck
+Which Vegetables Give the Most Bang for Your Buck

 Vegetable Gardening is Not Difficult